 El Poblado is a large neighbourhood, so where you would most benefit from staying depends on what you are looking for from the area.

 If you are hoping to take advantage of the thriving nightlife, you should stay around the Lleres Park area, where you will find the densest population of bars and nightclubs.
-The Click Clack Hotel is a ‘fabulous’ affordable yet stylish option, right at the heart of the party district.
+The five-star hotel Click Clack Hotel is located right at the heart of the party district.

 If you’d rather spend your time browsing some of the most fashionable shopping districts in the city, you should head little further south.
-The “superb” Hotel Poblado Alejandria Express offers a roof terrace, garden dining, and fitness centre, all just minutes from a number of shopping centres.
+The mid-range 4-star hotel Hotel Poblado Alejandria Express offers a roof terrace, garden dining, and fitness centre, within walking distance from a number of shopping centers.

 The best general location to stay in Medellin, particularly for first timers who don’t know the city well, is El Poblado.
 The district is one of the safest parts of Medellin, consisting of affluent communities of wealthy foreigners.